Next Intake: March 2022

 Train in Cognitive Behavioural Couples Therapy and add this evidence based intervention to your clinical skills!
 Applications are invited for our Post Qualification Certificate in Behavioural Couples therapy, which is a recent addition to our continuing professional development programme.
 This Course will be ideal for experienced CBT practitioners who are seeking to develop their skills in working with couples to reduce couple distress and improve outcomes where one partner has a psychological problem.
 Behavioural Couples Therapy (BCT) is an evidence-based psychological treatment that has acquired a significant amount of empirical support for the benefits it provides, both in terms of reducing couple distress and in improving specific psychological disorders, such as depression.
 BCT is distinct from, but complements, individual CBT using a range of methods to enhance relationship well-being as well as reduce individual psychological distress.
 The Programme comprises a five-day intensive training followed by on-going monthly small group supervision for 12 months.

-The programme commences with a 5 day workshop held over 1 working week.
+The programme is currently being delivered online over 5 Fridays .
 Applicants need to be able to attend all 5 days of this workshop in order to complete the programme.
 The 5 day workshop consists of lectures, demonstration of key interventions and experiential practice.
 Following the 5 day workshop trainees attend small group clinical supervision on a fortnightly basis.
 The supervision component consists of 20 sessions.
-Supervision sessions are held in central London venues.
-Some Skype based supervision sessions may be available.
+Supervision sessions are held online.

 The aim of the Programme is to equip candidates with the theoretical knowledge and practical skills necessary to provide effective Behavioural Couples Therapy.
 The formal teaching sessions include didactic, experiential and small group work.
 The supervision then enables candidates to consolidate their competences and consider how to adapt practice to the needs of their service setting.